riccardobl/DDSWriter/README.md

 # DDSWriter

 DDSWriter is a command-line utility and java library to write DDS.
-It can be extended to support other formats (including compressed formats) with the use of delegate and CLI modules.
+It can be extended to support other formats (including compressed formats) with the use of delegates and CLI modules.

 A delegate is a class to which is delegated the task to write the header and the body of the DDS, a CLI module is an extension for the CLI interface.